nyov/scrapylib/README.rst

 Remaining code in this repo:

-- Processors: Some additional scrapy.loader.processors
+- Processors: Some additional `itemloaders`_.processors

 - ConstraintsPipeline